Understand and use sequence, selection, and iteration

 Concept Description Example

-Sequence Instructions are executed in order.
-Displaying a series of messages.
+Sequence Instructions executed in order.
+Input, process, output.

 Selection (if/else) Executing different code blocks based on conditions.
 Checking if a number is positive or negative.